stm32-rs/stm32-rs/README.md

 ## Updating Existing Devices/Peripherals

-* Using a Linux terminal, run `svd/extract.sh` at least once to pull the SVDs out.
+* Using Linux, run `svd/extract.sh` at least once to pull the SVDs out.
 * Edit the device or peripheral YAML (see below for format).
 * Using Linux, run `make` to rebuild all the crates using `svd patch` and `svd2rust`.
 * Test your new stuff compiles: `cd stm32f4; cargo build --features stm32f405`